Weight loss is simple on paper. All you need to do is expend more calories than you take in.

 If your bodyweight is holding, and your circumferences and callipers are the same, you’re not gaining muscle, you’re just maintaining your current body composition.

 For these people, it’s just a matter of controlling their calories better.
-For our City clients, the biggest issue is often underestimating calorie intake in popular foods, and being thrown off by client dinners and weekend parties.
+For our London City clients, the biggest issue is often underestimating calorie intake in popular foods, and being thrown off by client dinners and weekend parties.

 The best body transformations require 100% commitment both inside and outside of the gym.
 It’s not enough to just train three days a week and eat well Monday to Friday.
 Extreme results require extreme action, and that means being laser-focused in every aspect of your life, seven days a week.